growthbook/growthbook/packages/sdk-js/README.md

 });
 ```

+There are 2 ways to use GrowthBook in a Node.js environment: instance-per-request or singleton.

+### Instance per Request

-Create a separate GrowthBook instance for every incoming request.
+In this mode, you create a separate GrowthBook instance for every incoming request.
 This is easiest if you use a middleware:

 ```js
 // Example using Express